SteamDevelop/SteamTradeBotAPI/API.md

     ],
     "updatedAt": "2019-04-15T10:02:38.495Z",
     "createdAt": "2019-04-15T10:02:07.693Z",
-    "trade_no": "3538xxxxxx", // The steam quotation number obtained after the robot quotation is successfully launched "exchanged": true,
+    "trade_no": "3538xxxxxx", // The steam Offer number obtained after the robot Offer is successfully launched "exchanged": true,
-    "state": 1, // Robot's quotation status；0 means the robot is queued for processing，1 means successful transaction，2 means failed quotation, cancellation of quote is also a quote failure，11 means robot is submitting the quotation，12 means the quotation was successfully launched and the steam quotation number has been obtained from steam，13 means The quotation of the robot is completed, the quotation is activated, and the customer is waiting for the quotation；
+    "state": 1, // Robot's Offer status；0 means the robot is queued for processing，1 means successful transaction，2 means failed Offer, cancellation of quote is also a quote failure，11 means robot is submitting the Offer，12 means the Offer was successfully launched and the steam Offer number has been obtained from steam，13 means The Offer of the robot is completed, the Offer is activated, and the customer is waiting for the Offer；
-    "offer_state": 3, // The quotation status in Steam, the status information participates in the above quotation Steam Status Form
+    "offer_state": 3, // The Offer status in Steam, the status information participates in the above Offer Steam Status Form "cancel_time": 600000,
-    "cancel_time": 600000,
     "tradeurl": "https://steamcommunity.com/tradeoffer/new/?partner=81xxxxxx&token=tOxxxxxx",
     "message": "my trade offer",